 That’s pretty much the same as saying; “Your arguments don’t count because you’re an Atheist”.
 Personally, I think that is just a tad dismissive and ignores everything that I’ve said, written and provided to people opposing the removal of religious instruction.
 The Board of Trustees actually responded the same way after my proposal to them when they said in their written response; “We appreciate that you feel passionate in relation to your beliefs…”.
 Wait!
 What?
 I thought we were discussing the facts!?

-Dismissing anyone’s arguments simply because of their beliefs is arrogant and patronising and intellectually weak.
+Dismissing anyone’s arguments simply because of their beliefs (or lack of) is arrogant and patronising and intellectually weak.

 Evolution is just a theory, teach Creationism too!